stratosphereips/NetSecGame/README.md

 - Agents compatible with the NetSecGame are located in a separate repository [NetSecGameAgents](https://github.com/stratosphereips/NetSecGameAgents/tree/main)

 ### Assumptions of the NetSecGame
-1. We work with the closed-world assumption.
+1. NetSecGame works with the closed-world assumption.
 Only the defined entities exist in the simulation.
-2. No actions have a "delete" effect (the attacker does not give up ownership of nodes, does not forget nodes or services, and when data is transferred we assume it's copied and therefore present in both nodes).
+2. Actions have no `Delete` effect.
+No entity is removed from the environment, agents do not forget discovered assets.
 3. If the attacker does a successful action in the same step that the defender successfully detects the action, the priority goes to the defender.
 The reward is a penalty, and the game ends.

 ### Assumption and Conditions for Actions